 Customers are frequently talking to us about helping them ensure a highly-efficient and leak-free filter press operation.
 So, let’s explore possible contributors to a “leaky” filter press operation and some of the remedies.

 Did you know that a latex coating may be applied to the edges of a non-gasketed filter cloth to help prevent potential wicking of the filtrate?
-At Micronics’ state-of-the-art filter cloth manufacturing operations in Portsmouth, NH, synthetic rubber sealant edge treatments are applied to our filter cloth by highly experienced operators.
+At Micronics’ state-of-the-art filter press cloth manufacturing operations in Chattanooga, TN synthetic rubber sealant edge treatments are applied to our filter cloth by highly experienced operators.
 This step helps to prevent premature cloth failure at critical areas such as the cloth edges.